 Hemp seeds

 Hemp seeds are low FODMAP in 20g serves or approximately 2 tablespoons.
-In servings of 50g, they are moderate for GOS.
-This suggests there is a bit of wiggle room in what constitutes a low FODMAP serve.
+Monash used to specify that in servings of 50g, they are moderate for GOS.
+The upper threshold is currently deleted from the Monash app.

 Macadamias